 These pore forming proteins are used by the animal immune system to kill pathogenic bacteria, virally infected cells and cancerous cells (Law, Nature, 2010).
 And bacteria use the same tools to kill our cells (Reboul, PLoS Comp Biology, 2014).
 They are also used by fungi to defend themselves against bacteria and nematodes (Lukoyanova, PLoS Biology, 2015) and animal venoms (Ellisdon, PNAS, 2015).
 In fact there are a lot of unknown functions of pore forming proteins.

 Here is how the immune system uses the Membrane Attack Complex (MAC) to attack a bacteria.
 My latest research in Nature Communications (Dudkina, Nat Comm, 2016) unravels how the MAC assembles in a specific way in order to target bacteria with variable membrane surfaces.

 Projects: Projects on pore forming toxins aim to determine the pore structure of MACPF/CDC toxins.
 Comparison of the structures before and after pore formation will provide insight into the mechanism of function of all MACPF/CDC pore forming toxins in both disease and immunity.
 Lab skills taught include bioinformatics, molecular biology, protein chemistry, X-ray crystallography, cell lysis assays and cysteine fluorescence labelling studies.

-I use X-ray crystallography, cryo-electron microscopy, computational biology and biophysics to answer these questions from the atomic level through to the cellular level.
+My lab uses X-ray crystallography, cryo-electron microscopy, computational biology and biophysics to answer these questions from the atomic level through to the cellular level.

-The awesome team behind the research
+The team behind the research